gualtar/gualtar.github.io/_posts/2019-11-01-Casablanca.md

 ![](https://live.staticflickr.com/65535/49002984441_fc4c762810_z.jpg)

-We walked into one of a few fine restaurants on the edge of the median with a good view of the square in setting son.
+We walked into one of a few fine dining restaurants on the edge of the median with a good view of the square in setting son.
 I ordered a tajine and William got a pasta.
 The pasta was not fully cooked but the tajine was tasty.
-We got to sit at a premier place near the glass wall with a great overlook of the market.
+We got to sit at a premier table near the glass wall with a great overlook of the market.

 Two Chinese looking youth took a table next to ours.
 I asked them, and they said they were from Hong Kong.
-I have ran into many youth from Hong Kong traveling alone before, in London, in Braga, and other places in their gap year.
-A Wall Street Journal  news article [revealed](https://www.wsj.com/articles/hong-kong-tops-list-of-donors-to-u-s-schools-1411401637) that Hong Kong was the top among the largest donors to the US education institutions.
+I have ran into many youth from Hong Kong traveling alone, in London, in Braga, and other places in their gap year.
+As a matter of face, out of my limited sampling, all Chinese looking young tourists I ran into in the last few months were from Hong Kong.
+A Wall Street Journal  news article [revealed](https://www.wsj.com/articles/hong-kong-tops-list-of-donors-to-u-s-schools-1411401637) that Hong Kong was the top among the largest donors to the US educational institutions.
 Between 2007 and 2013, Hong Kong donated $181 million to U.S. colleges, followed by U.K. ($147.6 million), Canada ($136 million), India ($97.5 million), Saudi Arabia ($97 million) among others.
 For reference, China donated $60.4 million and Japan donated $56.5 million in the same time frame.
+With a deep dedication to education and a rich experience as well as open-mind, youth in Kong Hong are posed to well positioned to steer their own journey.
 Those who look down on the youth from Hong Kong in their fight for freedom are terribly misinformed and deserve to be reeducated.
-I have full confidence in the vision of generations of Hong Kong people.
-They will thrive.
+They will thrive in their city or anywhere in the world.

 ![](https://live.staticflickr.com/65535/48998239782_9e8a40fe57_z.jpg)

-Following the guideline of keeping a low profile and disengaging at all cost, our experiences so far had been hassle free except a shoeshiner on the market.
+Following the guideline of keeping a low profile and disengaging at all cost, our experiences so far had been hassle free except an encounter with a shoeshiner on the market.
 Leaving William at the hotel, I went out for some true local taste around 10 pm.
-The market square was occupied by food tables.
-There are guys who invite you to sit down so I did.
-I was arranged to sit next to a big group of French tourists.
-They were obviously having a wonderful time as the guys kept brining them small and interesting looking dishes and sometimes made fun of them, such as giving them a fake dish with a plastic snake on a tomato in a tajine pot.
+The market square was occupied by endless long tables and they were all full with patrons.
+There are menu-waving guys who would invite everyone passing-by to sit down so I did.
+I was arranged to sit next to a big group of young French tourists.
+They were obviously having a wonderful time as the waiters kept brining them small and interesting looking dishes and sometimes made fun of them, such as giving them a fake dish with a plastic snake on a tomato in a tajine pot.
 "We have no idea what are they talking about, " one guy warned me.
 He said this was the first time he came to Morocco despite it was a popular tourists destination for French people.
 "They speak French but when they need privacy they switch to another language".
 I ordered a lamp chop for 50 dirhams.
-It must be the most oily food I had had but unsurprising given the similarly oily food I tasted before in Xinjiang.
+It must be the most oily food I had had but unsurprising given the similarly oily food I tasted before in northwest China.
 When I was done, the Frenchman warned me again, "be careful".
 The waiter showed up and demanded 100 dirhams for his tips.
-I happily haggled with the waiter.
-It went intensive at time, but we settled at 20 dirhams while the French group look in concern.
-We parted our way hugged and kissed and felt like long lost brothers.
+With full mental expectation, I joyfully bargained with the waiter.
+It went intensive at time with harsh words and serious threats, but we settled on 20 dirhams while the French group quietly looked in concern.
+The waiter and I parted our way hugged and kissed and felt like long lost brothers.

 It was almost midnight while I got back.
 The crowds in the street had been trimmed by the darkness.
 As I walked into back alleys I could sense many wary eyes on my back.
 I knocked on the gate of my riad and the owner showed up in a second.
 Guests do not have keys to the main gate.
-Obviously the owner planned to stay up the whole night to wait for knocks of late-returning guests.
+Obviously the owner planned on staying up the whole night to wait for knocks of late-returning guests.

 From the rooftop patio, I could see the market was still full of people.
 The music and other sounds would continue to the next morning.